CarlTBarnes/StringTheory-Tools/README.md

 This repository contains several 1 tools to make it easier to write and verify code using the StringTheory class from http://CapeSoft.com

-BigBangTheory Class to debug/ trace by viewing ST Value or Lines in a Window
+[BigBangTheory Class](# ) to debug/ trace by viewing ST Value or Lines in a Window

-## BigBangTheory to View StringTheory Value and Split
+## BigBangTheory Value and Split Lines Viewer

 What's in the StringTheory Value string or Lines queue?
 With 1 line of code BigBangTheory will show you in a popup Window.